Tsubasa Makoto

-Makoto Tsubasa (真琴 つばさ born November 25, 1964 in Tokyo) is a Japanese singer and actress.
-She is a former star of the Takarazuka Revue's Moon Troupe.
+Makoto Tsubasa (真琴 つばさ, Tsubasa Makoto) is a Japanese singer and actress.
+She is a former top star of the Takarazuka Revue's Moon Troupe.
+Her nickname was Mami (マミ), derived from her first name.

 Tsubasa is affiliated with F-Spirit, a subsidiary of Manase Productions.
-Her nickname during her time with the Takarazuka was Mami (derived from her first name).

 Education

-Makoto Tsubasa attended Jissen Women's University for middle and high school.
-In middle school, she was a volleyball player.

-In 1983, she enrolled in the Takarazuka Music School as a member of the 71st class.
+In 1983, Makoto Tsubasa enrolled in the Takarazuka Music School as a member of the 71st class.
 She transferred to Jissen Women's University and attended the entrance ceremony, but when the Takarazuka admissions results were announced the next day, she dropped out after a day and enrolled.
+Tsubasa blogged that Asami Rei and Mao Daichi, a otokoyaku of the Takarazuka Revue's Moon Troupe in the 1950s, were influences at the school.